ijshd7/ijshd7/README.md

 </picture>
 -->

-<sub>This page is built from a small design system: two accents (clay for identity, moss for activity), a hand-drawn hero rendered to SVG so it looks the same on every device, and stat cards tuned to sit flat on GitHub's own canvas in light and dark.
+<sub>This page is built from a small design system: two accents (clay for identity, moss for activity), a hand-drawn hero rendered to SVG so it looks the same on every device, and stat cards rendered daily by a workflow in this repo so they never depend on someone else's server.
 Source in <a href="https://github.com/ijshd7/ijshd7">this repo</a>.</sub>